Zongsoft/framework/Zongsoft.Data/README.md

         Condition.Between("MostRecentViewedTime", DateTime.Today.AddDays(-30), DateTime.Now)
     )
 );

+/* The following code is exactly the same as the execution effect of the above code, just the time range parameter is constructed differently. */ var histories = this.DataAccess.Select<History>(
+    Condition.Equal("Thread.IsValued", true) & /* The navigation condition */
+    (
+        Condition.Between("FirstViewedTime", Range.Timing.Last(30, 'D')) |
+        Condition.Between("MostRecentViewedTime", Range.Timing.Last(30, 'D'))
+    )
+);
 ```

 The above query method call will be roughly generated as the following SQL script: